finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 Here's the summary:

-1. Users go to our site
+1. Users go to our site.
-2. Our server receive a request then response with initial `html` document.
+2. Our server receive a request, then give a response with initial `html` document.
 And the document might be like this:

 ```html{16}
 <!-- index.html -->